-- 1. City staff shall: - a. prepare well-written staff reports and provide accompanying documents on all agenda items in accordance with the agenda format and preparation schedule; - b. be available for questions from members in accordance with the Brown Act prior to and during meetings; - c. respond to questions from the public during meetings only when requested to do so by members or the city manager; - d. refrain from arguing with the public or members; and - e. switch any electronic equipment such as pagers and cellular telephones to silent or off mode during council meetings. - 2.
-Staff shall remain objective on issues and should not be advocates for issues unless so directed by the legislative body. - 3.
-To the extent permitted by the Brown Act, the city manager and staff shall inform the mayor and members representing the districts affected of controversial, significant-impact issues that are coming before the legislative body.
-The information shall be provided at least two weeks prior to the legislative body's meeting, unless circumstances do not allow for such advance notice. - 4.
+- 1. City staff shall: - a. prepare well-written staff reports and provide accompanying documents on all agenda items in accordance with the agenda format and preparation schedule; - b. be available for questions from members in accordance with the Brown Act prior to and during meetings; - c. respond to questions from the public during meetings only when requested to do so by members or the city manager; - d. refrain from arguing with the public or members; and - e. switch any electronic equipment such as cellular telephones to silent or off mode during council meetings. - 2.
+Staff shall remain objective on issues and should not be advocates for issues unless so directed by the legislative body. - To the extent permitted by the Brown Act, the city manager and staff shall as soon as possible inform the mayor and members representing the districts affected of controversial, significant-impact issues that are coming before the legislative body. - 4.
 The city manager shall advise management staff of potentially political or controversial issues coming before the legislative body and direct staff to be present and appropriately prepared. - 5.
 The city manager shall make available an informational briefing for member's staff for items affecting the city and items on, or potentially on, the council agenda.
-Briefings shall include necessary department staff and shall take place no later than six days preceding potential council action.
+Briefings shall include necessary department staff and shall take place as soon as possible.